 “I think the beauty of a liberal arts education is that we immerse ourselves in a single area of study while engaging in additional courses that nurture meaningful connections and new perspectives.
 These intersections are powerful and provide such depth to an education.”

-Now a student at the University of Minnesota Medical School, McKenna realizes that Luther was the best place for her undergraduate education.
+Now a resident physician at Yale New Haven Hospital, McKenna realizes that Luther was the best place for her undergraduate education.
 Originally, however, McKenna was hesitant to look at Luther.
 “I grew up convinced that I would spend my college years at any institution but Luther.
 My parents both are Luther grads, and my independent, strong-willed nature compelled me not to follow directly in their footsteps.”

 However, “within five minutes of arriving on campus, the strength of the Luther community was immediately evident.
 I was drawn to the dedicated professors, the diversity of courses offered, the active community, and the beautiful landscape,” she says.
 “Luther seemed to be the place where I could both deeply engage in my academics and explore my passions outside the classroom.”